 production for live machine data).

-The expected message properties are:
+The message properties expected by this node are:

 ||number||The number of produced units during the timeframe.||